Crocs Alternatives: 5 Comfy Shoes That Are Better for the Planet

 Made ForWomen

 If you need an outdoorsy Croc alternative, Chaco has the clogs you’ve been looking for.
-The handwoven webbing is strong yet breathable.
-Better yet, it’s made from recycled water bottles.
+The handwoven webbing is strong yet breathable, and better yet, it’s made from recycled water bottles.
 The extra-grippy tread is strong enough to handle wet surfaces, so you can stride safely and in style.

 CertificationsNot listed